mweagle/goestimate/README.md

 ## Control Flow

-There are no reserved keynames in an _activities_ object. `goestimate` makes the following inferences:
+There are no reserved keynames in an _activities_ object. `goestimate` makes the following assumptions:

 - Key values that scope arrays are assumed to define serial tasks
-- Key values that define objects are assumed to be parallel operations unless they include `name` and `activities` keys, in which case they are treated as subgraphs.
-Subgraphs are output as nested [D2 Containers](https://d2lang.com/tour/containers/).
+- Key values that define objects are assumed to be parallel operations **unless** they include `name` and `activities` keys.
+In that case they are treated as subgraphs.
+    Subgraphs are output as nested [D2 Containers](https://d2lang.com/tour/containers/) and can be arbitrarily nested.

 For instance, the [workflow.json](https://raw.githubusercontent.com/mweagle/goestimate/main/examples/workflow.json) definition produces a more complex representation: